-CLASS I DIRECTORS-Continuing in office until the 2014 Annual Meeting
+CLASS I DIRECTORS-Continuing in office until the 2017 Annual Meeting

-Carl Goldfischer, M.D., age 54, has served as one of our directors since July 2004.
+Carl Goldfischer, M.D., age 56, has served as one of our directors since July 2004.
 Dr. Goldfischer is currently an Investment Partner and Managing Director of Bay City Capital, serving as a member of the Board of Directors and executive committee, and has been with the firm since December 2000.
 His background includes extensive public and private investment and transaction work, as well as clinical trial development knowledge.
 Prior to joining Bay City Capital, Dr. Goldfischer was, until mid-2000, Chief Financial Officer of ImClone Systems Incorporated, a publicly-held biotechnology company focused on developing therapeutic oncology products, where he oversaw financial operations and strategic planning.
-Previously, he was a Research Analyst with the Reliance Insurance Company, helping to establish its portfolio and presence in the health care investment community.
-Dr. Goldfischer is a member of the Board of Directors of Poniard Pharmaceuticals, Inc., a publicly-held biopharmaceutical company focused on commercializing innovative oncology products, and also serves on the boards and audit committees of several private companies.
+Since 2009, Dr. Goldfischer has served on the Board of Directors of Epizyme, Inc., a publicly traded biopharmaceutical company, where he also serves as chair of the audit committee.
+He previously served on the Board of Directors of two other publicly traded companies, MAP Pharmaceuticals, Inc. from 2004 to 2011 and Poniard Pharmaceuticals, Inc. from 2000 to 2012.
+Dr. Goldfischer also serves on the boards and audit committees of several private companies.